felixpitau/sweettext/README.md

 [![NPM version](https://badge.fury.io/js/sweettext.svg)](http://badge.fury.io/js/sweettext)

-Useful for writers not proficient in code.
 This library does not include a graphical interface, you must implement that yourself in something like the command line or an electron app, it's up to you.

 ## Installation
 ```javascript